rocky-linux/documentation/docs/gemstones/containers/podman.md

 ### Using `quadlet`

-Since 4.4 Podman ships with [Quadlet](https://docs.podman.io/en/latest/markdown/podman-systemd.unit.5.html) – a systemd generator.
-It can be used to generate unit files for rootless and rootful systemd services.
+Since 4.4, Podman ships with [Quadlet](https://docs.podman.io/en/latest/markdown/podman-systemd.unit.5.html), a systemd generator that can generate unit files for rootless and rootful systemd services.

 Quadlet files for rootful services can be placed in